hexdump/dotfiles/tsuru-config/README.md

 Since XCode takes a while to download and install, you can run through the `macOS Configuration` concurrently with the `Development Tools` section.

 ## Disable unused iCloud services
-Under the `Apple ID` menu in System Preferences, I've disabled the following:
+Under the `Apple ID` menu in System Preferences, disable all iCloud services except for Mail, Keychain, and Find My Mac.

-- iCloud Drive
-- News
-- Stocks
-- Home

 I accepted the prompts that said I'd lose my data, since I don't have any data in those apps.

+## Configure Nextcloud Sync
+In `System Preferences > Internet Accounts`, remove Game Center.
+Add two accounts through the `+` icon and then the `Add Other Account...` prompt:
+- A CalDAV account at the server address `https://nextcloud.hexdump.cloud/remote.php/dav/principals/users/hexdump` (select the server address with `Account Type > Manual`) and with my Nextcloud credentials.
+After I added the account I changed the description to `nextcloud` and also enabled Reminders syncing.
+- A CardDAV account also at the server address `https://nextcloud.hexdump.cloud/remote.php/dav/principals/users/hexdump` (select the server address with `Account Type > Manual`) and with my Nextcloud credentials.
+After I added the account I changed the description to `nextcloud`.

 ## Set Accent Color & Miscellany